 “Our research clearly shows the CEO is the figurehead.
 People still look to the CEO to set the direction of the company.
 This is where CEOs can stamp their mark.”

-Building a positive culture - Senior management have a big responsibility on their hands.
+Senior management have a big responsibility on their hands.
 They are answerable for setting the tone of the whole organisation.
 This can be a good or bad thing, depending on your approach.
 A friendly, charismatic leader will create a very different working atmosphere than an unsociable and detached one.
-It is senior management’s role to convey the company values and beliefs in a positive light and this can be best managed through a well-defined employee communication program.
+It is senior management’s role to convey the company values and beliefs in a positive light and this can be best managed through a well-defined employee communication process.

 Your employees have a lot to offer your organisation.
 If you give them the chance.
 When it’s only senior management driving productivity and innovation, you’re not only missing out on a huge source of inspiration, you’re also failing to engage with your staff.
 It is only the leaders who can take this decision to empower their workers, so therefore it is the leaders who need to drive this initiative to tap into the power of their workforce.
 This is where good employee communication comes into play.

 It’s easy to assume those hard-to-reach employees are remote workers, located away from the central hub of the office.
 However, this isn’t always the case.
 What makes an employee disconnected isn’t based on location or role.
 It’s whether they’re connected to the employee communication tools you’re using.
 If your employees are not hooked up to a collective two-way channel, you can almost guarantee they won’t be receiving your communications efforts.

-If you want to ensure your messages reach every single employee, you need extremely robust communication channels in place.
-Give every employee access to an Employee Engagement App and you’re heading in the right direction.
-By providing an app that links to an employment engagement platform, employees can use their own smart devices to access company communications.
+If you want to ensure your messages reach every single employee, you need extremely robust employee communication channels in place.
+Give every worker access to an employee app and you’re heading in the right direction.
+By providing an app that links to internal communications software, your staff can use their own smart devices to access company communications.
 Simply by allowing employees to use their own devices, and choose their own channels, you’ll be cutting through many levels of resistance.

 Think beyond news updates and management reports.
 Yes, these are important.
-But if you want to really engage your employees, you need to grab, and hold, their attention.
-The bottom line is, your internal communications have to be interesting.
+But if you want to really engage your workers, you need to grab, and hold, their attention.
+The bottom line is, your employee communications have to be interesting.
 You need to create content that jumps out and connects with staff on a personal level.
-Here are a few ideas to add variety and interest to your employee communications:
+Here are a few internal communication ideas to add variety and interest to your output:

-Industry News– Remember to include information about the industry as whole, not just the company.
-By including industry updates in your employee communication you’ll help staff realise they are part of bigger picture.
+- Industry News– Remember to include information about the industry as whole, not just the company.
+By including industry updates in your employee communications you’ll help staff realise they are part of bigger picture.

-Feedback– Internal communication channels should always be a two-way street.
-Include surveys, opinion polls and opportunities to pitch ideas and suggestions.
+- Feedback– Employee communication channels should always be a two-way street.
+Include internal communication surveys, opinion polls and opportunities to pitch ideas and suggestions.
 Give your employees a voice.

-Fun Stuff– Bring a little fun into the picture.
+- Fun Stuff– Bring a little fun into the picture.
 As long as you’re careful not to embarrass people, sharing amusing office moments, or including light-hearted ‘day in the life’ stories can break down barriers and build friendships.
 This is a key element of effective internal communication.

-A vital element of any employee communication plan is your scheduling of messages.
+A vital element of any employee communication plan is the scheduling of messages.
 Your aim should be to deliver a consistent pace of communications, maintaining regular contact with all employees at all times.
 Too often, internal communications can become a stop-start affair, with flurries of activity followed by times of silence.
 This will have the unfortunate effect of causing previously high engagement levels to drop, as employees start to feel forgotten and side-lined.
 Employee engagement and communication are very closely linked.
 This is the key to effective communication in the workplace.

 Assess the year ahead and note which key communications and events will be happening when.
 Then add in your regular messaging; company news, industry news, new hires, how-to guides, employee of the month etc. By adding all these elements into a project tracker, you will then create a birds-eye view of your upcoming communication schedule.

-With an Internal Commnication App, you have the tools at your disposal to pre-schedule regular communications.
+With an internal communications app, you have the tools at your disposal to pre-schedule regular communications.
 News Modules allow you to schedule daily updates, Event Modules send out notifications of upcoming events, and Pulse Modules conduct analysis of engagement levels with routine check-ups.
 This constant stream of information will contribute to a more informed, engaged workforce.

 Put simply, you need to select the right tool for the job at hand.
 How effectively a message is communicated is just as important as the message itself.
 And the key to effective employee communication is choosing the right channel in the first place.
-You need to select a channel that best fits both your objective and your target audience.
+You need to select internal communication channels that best fit both your objective and your target audience.

 In their focus on the content of their internal communication, many companies fail to consider the channels they are using to deliver it.
 As such, they are often relying on tools that fail to deliver.